Save £100s Each Year With A Home Solar & Heat Pump Package

 No, the Green Deal was launched in 2013 but was withdrawn in 2015 after it failed to take off.
 The government has since reintroduced a similar scheme called the Energy Company Obligation (ECO).

 The ECO scheme aims to support energy efficiency improvements in low-income and vulnerable households in the UK through measures such as solar PV installations.
 ECO4 funding can contribute towards the cost of your solar system installation, including a battery if you opt to have one included as part of your solar set up.
-That said, it is likely if you solar PV system includes battery storage, then the full cost of your installation would not be covered by the grant and you would be expected to make a contribution towards the solar installation.
+That said, it is likely if your solar PV system includes battery storage, then the full cost of your installation would not be covered by the grant and you would be expected to make a contribution towards the solar installation.
+If you have a solar battery added to your solar set up then this will enable you to benefit from payments under the Smart Export Guarantee (SEG) whereby you are able to sell any excess electricity produced that you don’t use back to the grid.

 The average domestic solar panel system (3.5kW) costs in the region of £5,500 and it is possible that you could qualify for a grant that fully covers or part covers this, meaning the cost to you is zero or very small.
 Much will depend on the size and type of solar PV system your home will require.